 Gold was worth $17 per ounce at the time of sinking, according to Delano.
 That means there could have been as much as 176,000 ounces of gold on the Islander, which would total more than $260 million at today’s prices.

-The reliability of these rumors, and how much of that gold ended up on -- or made it off -- the ship is the big unknown.
-But rumors like that are certainly enough to spur interest.
+The reliability of these rumors, the discrepancy in reported gold prices at the time, and how much of that gold ended up on -- or made it off -- the ship is the big unknown.
+But such rumors of sunken treasure were certainly enough to spur interest.
 Salvage talks came fast and furious in the wake of the sinking, despite the ship being in water too deep for any traditional methods of recovery.

 It took until 1921 for the Islander to be officially located an estimated 300 feet below the surface.
 That was too deep for diving equipment, and the ship’s carcass could only be viewed from a diving bell in 1929.